 - Airbnb has been around since 2008 and lists accommodations in over 190 countries!

-• It’s is free to sign up, search, and create a profile, but you do pay an Airbnb fee for each booking you make on the website.
-This fee will be 0% to 20% of the subtotal of the reservation.
-Some properties also charge an added cleaning fee.
+- It’s is free to sign up, search, and create a profile, but you do pay an Airbnb fee for each booking you make on the website.
+This fee will generally be from 0% to 20% of the subtotal of the reservation.
+Some properties also charge an additional cleaning fee.

 - Search feature allows you to search for accommodations by location, date, number of guests, price, amenities, neighborhood, and accommodation type.

 - Guests can leave online reviews of their stay that are then viewable for other users.
 Hosts can also leave reviews of guests.

-• It provides a secure online platform to pay your hosts.
+- It provides a secure online platform for guests to pay your hosts.

 - Provides 24/7 customer support services.